Attendance Policy

 - Continued Concerns: If attendance continues to remain a concern after 4 further school weeks:

-- Action: HOY to arrange a meeting with the student when applicable and with parents if agreed for the next step.
-Meeting with parents will include Head Of Year and SLT member.
+- Action: HOY to arrange a meeting with the student, when applicable, and with parents if agreed, for the next step.
+Meeting with parents will include the Head of Year and an SLT member.

 - Discussion Points: Review the student’s attendance record, previous communications, and potential interventions.